ryosatoh/ryosatoh.github.io/_pages/about.md

   - /about.html
 ---

+---
 # Ryo Satoh (佐藤 瞭)

-PhD student at Research Center for Advanced Science and Technology, the University of Tokyo.
+PhD student at Research Center for Advanced Science and Technology, the University of Tokyo, working with Yu Kosaka and Hisashi Nakamura.
 Email: ryosatoh🍀atmos.rcast.u-tokyo.ac.jp

 ## Research interests